-- ii.
-On a lot of record five (5) acres or less in size and all lots within community growth boundaries, the cultivation of cannabis shall be conducted in a detached accessory building, i.e. a shed or greenhouse, a grow room that is located in the principal structure, or a greenhouse with mixed light.
-Hoop-houses are not allowed.
-The area of the accessory building or grow room shall not exceed 100 square feet in size regardless of the number of adults, qualified patients, or primary caregivers living in the residence.
-For adult use cultivation, the number of accessory buildings or row rooms is limited to one (1) regardless of the number of adults residing in the residence.
-For qualified patients and primary caregivers' more than one accessory building or grow room is allowed but cannot exceed the number of qualified patients. - iii.
-On a lot of record greater than five acres in size outside community growth boundaries, the cultivation of cannabis shall be conducted either in a detached accessory building, i.e. a shed or greenhouse, a grow room that is located in the principal structure, a greenhouse with mixed-light, or an outdoor fenced area.
+- 1. Development Standards and Restrictions - i.
+The cultivation of cannabis for non-commercial Adult, Qualified Patient, and Primary Caregiver Use is a residential accessory use. - ii.
+On parcels five (5) acres or less in size and on all lots within a community growth boundary, the cultivation of cannabis shall be conducted: In a detached accessory building, i.e. a shed or greenhouse, grow room that is located in the principal structure, or in a greenhouse with mixed light. - iii.
+On parcels greater than five acres in size not located within a community growth boundary, the cultivation of cannabis shall be conducted in a detached accessory building, i.e. a shed or greenhouse, a grow room that is located in the principal structure, a greenhouse with mixed-light, or an outdoor fenced area.

+- iv.
 For adult use cultivation, the area of the accessory building, indoor grow room or outdoor cultivation area shall not exceed 100 square feet in size regardless of the number of adults living in the residence.
-For qualified patients and primary caregivers' more than one accessory building, grow room, or individual outdoor cultivation area 100 square feet in size is allowed but cannot exceed the number of qualified patients.
-Hoop-houses are not allowed.
-For lots of record that are both within and outside a community growth boundary, such outdoor cultivation is only allowed on that portion outside the community growth boundary and which exceeds five acres in size. - iv.
-No outdoor cultivation outside of a greenhouse shall be located within 1,000 feet of: - (a) any public or private school, grades 1 through 12,; - (b) a developed public park containing playground equipment; - (c) a drug or alcohol rehabilitation facility; or - (d) a licensed child care facility or nursery school, church or youth-oriented facility catering to or providing services primarily intended for minors.
+For qualified patients and primary caregivers' more than one accessory building, grow room, or individual outdoor cultivation area 100 square feet in size is allowed but cannot exceed the number of qualified patients which is limited to six per parcel.
+Hoop-houses are prohibited. - v.
+For parcels that are located both within and not within a community growth boundary, such outdoor cultivation is only allowed on the portion of the property not located within a community growth boundary which exceeds five acres in size. - vi.
+Outdoor cultivation not located within a greenhouse is prohibited within a 1,000 feet of: - (a) any public or private school, grades K through 12; - (b) a developed public park containing playground equipment; - (c) a drug or alcohol rehabilitation facility; or - (d) A licensed child care facility or nursery school, church or youth-oriented facility catering to or providing services primarily intended for minors.

-The distance specified in this section shall be the horizontal distance measured in a straight line from the property line of the school, park, rehabilitation facility, licensed child care facility, nursery school, or youth-oriented facility, to the closest property line of the lot of record on which the cannabis cultivation site is located.
+The distance specified in this section shall be measured horizontally from the property line of the school, park, rehabilitation facility, licensed child care facility, nursery school, or youth-oriented facility, to the cultivation site.

-- v.
-Cannabis plant limitations: - (a) Qualified patient and primary caregiver: No more than six (6) mature cannabis plants or twelve (12) immature cannabis plants per qualified patient may be planted, cultivated, harvested, dried, or processed at any one time. - (b) Personal adult use: No more than six (6) cannabis plants per residence on a lot of record may be planted, cultivated, harvested, dried, or processed at any one time regardless of the number of adults living in the residence. - vi.
-Protection of minors:

-Cannabis cultivation areas shall not be accessible to juveniles who are not qualified patients or primary caregivers residing on the lot of record.
+- vii.
+Cannabis plant limitations: - (a) Qualified patient and primary caregiver: No more than six (6) mature cannabis plants or twelve (12) immature cannabis plants per qualified patient may be planted, cultivated, harvested, dried, or processed at any one time - (b) Personal adult use: No more than six (6) cannabis plants per residence on a lot of record may be planted, cultivated, harvested, dried, or processed at any one time regardless of the number of adults living in the residence. - viii.
+Setbacks: - (a) Outdoor cultivation on parcels five (5) acres or greater in size not located within a community growth boundary shall be setback at least 75 feet from all property lines and at least 150 feet from an offsite residence. - ix.
+Protection of minors: Cannabis cultivation areas shall not be accessible to juveniles who are not qualified patients or primary caregivers residing on the lot of record.
 The entrance to a shed, grow room, greenhouse, or outdoor area shall be locked to prevent access by minors.